MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-import-a-sharepoint-designer-reusable-workflow-into-visual-studio.md

 - Exporting the SharePoint Designer reusable workflow to a *.wsp* file and into SharePoint.

-- Importing the *.wsp* file into [!INCLUDE[vsprvs](../sharepoint/includes/vsprvs-md.md)] by using the Import Reusable Workflow project.
+- Importing the *.wsp* file into Visual Studio by using the Import Reusable Workflow project.

 - Altering the workflow by adding code.